 Our goal is to empower you to empower others.
-With an emphasis on social justice and human rights, our courses equip you with the skills to make a real impact in the community.
+With an emphasis on social justice and human rights, our courses equip you with the skills to improve individual and community wellbeing.

-As a graduate, you’ll be ready to work in a range of areas such as community development, group work, family work, case-management, policy analysis and development, research, social action and program planning.
+As a graduate, you’ll be ready to work in a range of areas such as community development, group work, family work, case management, policy analysis and development, research, social action and program planning.
 Or you might work in a more hands-on role in the community welfare sector to help solve personal and social problems.

-Explore the range of courses that we offer at acu.edu.au/courses.
 If you don’t meet the state-based requirements for entry into your degree, don’t panic.
-There are various ways to get into ACU.
-Explore our pathways to get started.
+There are various ways to get into ACU. to get started.

 Books, fees, living expenses – costs can be a factor when considering study.
 But it shouldn’t stop you from pursuing your goals.